Things to do Sydney School Winter Holidays

 3-D Space Theatre

 Probably the most popular thing to do at the Observatory is the 3-D Space Theatre.
 From here you can see the Universe come to life and you may even get a little Q&A after the movie.
 So whether you get on board a mission to Mars or explore the Solar Systems you should find it interesting if not fascinating.
-After the movie, the Observatory staff may allow you a peak at their rather large telescope (weather permitting).
+After the movie, the Observatory staff may allow you to peer through their rather large telescope (weather permitting).

 Kids at the House